kay-ro/SPIRIT/README.md

 When fitting is requested:

 1. Parameters marked for fitting are collected
-2. A Minuit2 function is created that calculates the penalty
+2. A Minuit function is created that calculates the penalty
 3. The minimizer iteratively adjusts parameters to reduce the penalty
 4. Updated parameters are displayed in the GUI
 5. Graphs are refreshed to show the new fit